 For UC San Diego Students:

-- UCSD students will receive official “Making of the Modern World Taiwan” Co-Curricular Record (CCR) notation on UCSD Transcripts.
+- Upon successful completion of MMW Taiwan, “Making of the Modern World Taiwan” will be recorded as a Co-Curricular Record (CCR) activity on UCSD transcripts.
+To be eli